James Hinchcliffe

 James Douglas Meredith Hinchcliffe (born December 5, 1986) is a Canadian racing driver.
 He is best known for competing in the IndyCar Series from 2011 until 2021.
 He is also a commentator for IndyCar broadcasts on FOX Sports and occasional Formula One broadcasts on F1TV.

-Hinchcliffe won the 2011 IndyCar Rookie of the Year award driving for Newman/Haas Racing, and six race wins for Andretti Autosport and Schmidt Peterson Motorsports.
+Hinchcliffe won the 2011 IndyCar Rookie of the Year award driving for Newman/Haas Racing, and six races for Andretti Autosport and Schmidt Peterson Motorsports.

 In 2015, his first year driving for Schmidt Peterson, he suffered life-threatening blood loss when he was impaled in a crash when his suspension failed while practicing for the Indianapolis 500.
 He would recover and win the pole position for the following year's race and finished in seventh position.

-Also, in 2016, he appeared on season 23 of the ABC series Dancing with the Stars, finishing in second place.
+Also, in 2016, Hinchcliffe appeared on Season 23 of the ABC series Dancing with the Stars, finishing in second place.
 He is often called by his nicknames "Hinch" and "the Mayor of Hinchtown".

 Racing career

 Early racing

+Born in North York, Ontario, and raised in Oakville, Ontario, Hinchcliffe first attended an IndyCar race with his father when he was 18 months old.
+He later recalled watching Jacques Villeneuve win the Indianapolis 500 on television in 1995.

-Born in North York, Ontario, and raised in Oakville, Ontario, Hinchcliffe started his career when he received a go kart for his ninth birthday and began car racing in 2003, when he finished third in Bridgestone Racing Academy F2000 series.
-Next year, he was top rookie in Formula BMW USA, winning three races.
+This event inspired him to start his racing career when he received a go kart for his ninth birthday and began racing cars in 2003, when he finished third in Bridgestone Racing Academy F2000 series.
+The following year, he was the top rookie in Formula BMW USA, winning three races.
 In 2005, he raced in the Star Mazda Series, finishing third overall with three wins.

-In 2006 he moved to the Champ Car Atlantic Series with Forsythe Racing.
-He won one race at Portland and scored two other podiums, but was only able to finish 10th in the overall standings.
+Then in 2006, he moved to the Champ Car Atlantic Series with Forsythe Racing.
+He won one race at Portland and scored two other podiums, and finished tenth in the overall standings.
 Hinchcliffe also provided commentary for the Eurosport coverage of Champ Car events during the 2006 and 2007 seasons.